Mando Guerrero: Movie stuntman career

 Guerrero began a career as a Hollywood stuntman in 1977.
 Gene LeBell suggested Guerrero work as a stuntman after meeting him at his brother Mike LeBell's wrestling promotion.
 After spending three years as a movie extra, Guerrero began working in stunts.
 His credits include Miracles (1986), Red Surf (1990), Eve of Destruction (1991), Falling Down (1993), Steal Big Steal Little (1995), My Giant (1998), Critical Mass (2000), Picking Up the Pieces (2000), Submerged (2000), and The Shrink Is In (2001).
 Guerrero was also hired as a stunt coordinator and choreographer for wrestling scenes in movies.

 Personal life

 Before entering professional wrestling and stunt work, Guerrero worked in construction and retail sales.
 He attended the University of Texas El Paso for two years, where he took drama classes.
 He also attended Rancho Santiago College and Orange Coast College, where he took classes in TV production.
 Mando Guerrero is the second oldest son of Gory Guerrero and the brother of Chavo Guerrero, Sr., Héctor Guerrero and Eddie Guerrero.
 His nephew, Chavo Guerrero Jr., also wrestles.
 Mando Guerrero was married.
-Mando Guerrero has a son, Eduardo Guerrero, named after his brother Eddie Guerrero.
+Mando Guerrero has a son, Eduardo Guerrero, named after his brother Eddie.